 Supporting documentation for sensitive words in a company name

-Only required if your company name contains sensitive words or expressions that need to be approved by Companies House or another authorising body.
-This additional documentation may be attached to your online application in the form of an email, digital file or scanned paper document, so there is no need to send anything by post.
+Supporting documentation will only be required if your company name contains ‘sensitive’ words or expressions that need to be approved by Companies House or another authorising body.
+This additional documentation may be attached to your online application in the form of an email, digital file, or scanned paper document – there is no need to send anything by post.

 You will authorise the submission of your application by creating a unique digital signature.
 When your company registration has been approved (usually within 3 hours), you will receive digital copies of your incorporation documents by email.
 Paper incorporation documents are also available.